What is Rails migration

 1class CreateTasks < ActiveRecord::Migration[6.0] 2 def change 3 create_table :tasks do |t| 4 t.string :body 5 t.timestamps 6 end 7 end 8end

-Then we realized that we need to change the column type
+rails db:migrate.
+Then we realized that we need to change the

-First let's ask Rails what is the migration status.
+To rollback and re-run, first, let's ask Rails what is the migration status:

 1bundle exec rails db:migrate:status